tue-alga/cartocrow/src/README.md

 ## Licensing

-Copyright 2019 Netherlands eScience Center and [IP's institution] Licensed under the GPLv3.0 license.
+Copyright 2019 Netherlands eScience Center and TU Eindhoven Licensed under the GPLv3.0 license.
 See LICENSE for details.

 ## Directory structure